openempathic/EMNS-DCT/README.md

 # EMNS-DCT: An Audio Remote Creation and Validation Tool for Researchers

-EMNS-DCT is a Django-based web tool that facilitates the creation and validation of audio remotely for researchers.
-It uses Docker for deployment and allows researchers to create, record, and validate audio utterances with ease.
+EMNS-DCT is a Django-based web tool that enables researchers to remotely create and validate audio utterances.
+The tool is designed to simplify the process of generating high-quality audio data for research projects, reducing the need for expensive recording equipment and extensive in-person collaboration.
+The tool uses Docker for deployment, allowing for easy installation and configuration across different environments.

 ## Prerequisite